IE-bank-team/ie-bank-infrastructure/modules/network/application-gateway/README.md

 - Type: object
 - Default: `{}`

-### Parameter: `zunos`
+### Parameter: `zones`

-A list of availability zunos denoting where the resource needs to come from.
+A list of availability zones denoting where the resource needs to come from.

 - Required: No
 - Type: array